GoogleCloudPlatform/bigquery-fluentd-docker-sample/README.md

 # Fluentd + Google BigQuery Getting Started Sample

+## Note - this is an outdated example, please see https://cloud.google.com/solutions/real-time/fluentd-bigquery for links to the updated technical content.

 This sample launches a [Docker](https://www.docker.com/) container that's preconfigured with [nginx](http://nginx.org/en/) and [Fluentd](http://www.fluentd.org/) and uses a [Fluentd-to-Bigquery plugin](https://github.com/kaizenplatform/fluent-plugin-bigquery) to load web server access logs into [Google BigQuery](https://cloud.google.com/bigquery/) in near-real-time.

 For a step-by-step tutorial, see: https://cloud.google.com/solutions/real-time/fluentd-bigquery, which walks you through the following steps: